Acute Myeloid Leukemia (AML)

 Supportive Care

-• Infection Prevention: Antibiotic and antifungal prophylaxis during neutropenia.
+• Infection prevention: Antibiotic and antifungal prophylaxis during neutropenia.

 Prognosis